jxjshaw/jxjshaw.github.io/_posts/2004-01-01-Wifi-Beerbong.md

       <h1 class="title-main-about">Wiring it up and weather proofing</h1>
-       <p class="lead"> I wasn't going to take any chances on shorting out the last board I had.
+       <p class="lead"> We fried the circuit while testing the flow sensor with some real liquid.
+When making the final changes to the circuit, I wasn't going to take any chances on shorting out the last board I had.
 Made sure this time nothing was hanging out in the open.   </p>
        <img class="content-image"  src="../../images/projects/beerbong/p1.jpg" alt="Jeff" >